Summer Intensive Courses

 * the eight parts of speech

-* subject and predicate (complete and simple)
+* subject and predicate (complete and simple; single simple subjects/predicates only)

-* noun, verb, preposition, infinitive, and appositive phrases
+* noun, verb, and preposition phrases

 * the four types of sentences

-* simple and compound sentences
+* two sentence structures -- simple and compound sentences

 We will not have time for a study of mechanics in this course, but students may work through these chapters and receive grading and feedback for an extra fee.
 The details of this option will be determined later if the class shows interest.